Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Empirical Assessment Examining Early Automobile Adoption

-This specification includes county fixed effects ($\alpha_c$) to ensure that $\beta$ reflects changes in population and vehicle adoption and to limit confounding factors that are time-invariant at the county level, such as locations-specific factors of production (e.g., ports).
+This specification includes county fixed effects ($\alpha_c$) to ensure that $\beta$ reflects changes in population and vehicle adoption and to limit confounding factors that are time-invariant at the county level, like location-specific factors of production (e.g., ports).
 We estimate this model in ten-year increments to increase the importance of the county-level fixed effects (as they are frequently pivotal in applications); the power of unit fixed effects to control for time invariant factors decreases as panel length increases \autocite{millimet2023fixed}.
-As before, we include state-year fixed effects.
+As before, we include state-year fixed effects and only include observations for which we observe both gold standard and LLM values.

 We limit the sample of counties to those with a population of less than 50,000 in the initial year of each decade in order to isolate the comparison between places that experience rapid growth with places that do not.\footnote{Note that annual population is linearly interpolated between decades.
-The same interpolation is used for both calculating per capita vehicle registrations and the independent variable.} As in Section \ref{sec:pers}, we estimate the model in \autoref{eq:pop} on both datasets, restricting the sample to include only observations present in both.
+The same interpolation is used for both calculating per capita vehicle registrations and the independent variable.} We estimate the model in \autoref{eq:pop} on both datasets, restricting the sample to include only observations present in both (as in Section \ref{sec:pers}).
 Estimates that use the processed data are labeled $\hat{\beta}^{\text{LLM}}$, whereas those from the gold standard data are denoted $\hat{\beta}$.
-We stack the models in order to test the null hypothesis of $H_0: \hat{\beta}^{\text{LLM}} = \hat{\beta}$, clustering standard errors at the county level across years and models.
+We again stack models when testing the null hypothesis of $H_0: \beta^{\text{LLM}} = \beta$, clustering standard errors at the county level across years and models.